Lesley Lokko

-Lesley Naa Norle Lokko (born 1964) is a Ghanaian-Scottish academic, and novelist.
+Lesley Naa Norle Lokko (born 1964) is a Ghanaian-Scottish academic, architect, and novelist.
 From 2019 to 2020, she was a professor and served as dean of the Bernard and Anne Spitzer School of Architecture at The City College of New York, in addition to holding teaching and other positions in Johannesburg, London, Accra and Edinburgh.

 In 2015, Lokko established the Graduate School of Architecture (GSA) at University of Johannesburg – an African school dedicated to postgraduate architecture education.
 She returned to Accra, Ghana, in 2021 and established the African Futures Institute, a postgraduate school of architecture and public events platform.

 In January 2024, Lokko was announced by the Royal Institute of British Architecture (RIBA) as recipient of the Royal Gold Medal, one of the world's highest honours for architecture.
 She was named on TIME magazine's list of the 100 Most Influential People of 2024.

 Early life and education

 Lesley Lokko was born in 1964 in Dundee, the daughter of a Ghanaian surgeon and a Scottish Jewish mother, and grew up in Ghana and Scotland.
 Aged 17, she attended a private boarding school in England.
 She began studying Hebrew and Arabic at Oxford University, but left the programme to go to the United States.
 She graduated from the Bartlett School of Architecture, University College London, with a BSc(Arch) degree in 1992, and a MArch in 1995, and went on to earn a PhD in architecture from the University of London in 2007.